Eltaurus-Lt/Hello-Saturn/README.md

 Available online on [Wolfram Cloud](https://www.wolframcloud.com/obj/566c07ee-4a30-44ad-8329-c29e07d14e01)

-Enabled in part by a few high-level features of the Wolfram language itself, and in part by a rather aggressive optimisation, favouring concise approximate calculations over exact but longer ones, and tailoring the renderer to the selected scene by excluding simulation of any effects not manifested at the specific positions of the objects relative to each other, the light, and the camera.
-A more sensible and rigorous version accompanied by some comments, is available in the project notebook.
+Enabled in part by a few high-level features of the Wolfram language itself, and in part by a rather aggressive optimisation, favouring concise approximate calculations over exact but longer ones and tailoring the renderer to the selected scene by excluding simulation of any effects not manifested at the specific positions of the objects, the light, and the camera.
+A more sensible and rigorous version accompanied by some comments, is available in the project's notebook.

 ## C++

 Based on [the C++ business card raytracer](https://fabiensanglard.net/rayTracing_back_of_business_card/) (1233 characters, not counting preprocessor directives), which served as an inspiration for the whole project.
 The Saturn raytracer forgoes some features of the original which are not essential to the scene at hand (such as depth of field and reflections), using the saved space to add more varied geometry (rings and variable-radius spheres not bound to nodes of a flat square grid) and a different procedural texture.
-The result takes 1099 characters (not counting preprocessor directives and inserted line breaks):
+The result takes **1099 characters** (not counting preprocessor directives and inserted line breaks):

 ```
 #include <stdlib.h>